Ultimate Oreo Cheesecake

 • Bake in a water bath.
 The water bath works to distribute heat more evenly, preventing the sides of the cheesecake from browning too quickly.
 In addition, the steam from the water bath helps the cheesecake from drying out.

 • Room temperature.
-Room temperature ingredients (in this case, eggs, sour cream, and cream cheese) will have an easier time incorporating, allowing you to reduce your mixing time and the risk of aerating the batter.
+Room temperature ingredients (in this case, eggs, sour cream, and cream cheese) are easier to incorporate.
+It avoids overmixing the batter.

 • Mix on low speed.
-You do not want to incorporate air into the cheesecake batter.
+You do not want to work too much air into the cheesecake batter.
 Air bubbles will rise to the top of the cake in the oven, cracking the surface.
-Mixing at a low speed will help prevent this.
+Mixing at a low speed helps prevent this.

 • Don’t open the oven.
-This will cause steam to escape the oven and the temperature to drop, disrupting the baking process and potentially ending you with a sunken cheesecake.
+This will cause steam to escape the oven and the temperature to drop, disrupting the baking process and potentially leaving you with a sunken cheesecake.

-It sure can.
-Make the recipe from start to finish before storing the whole thing in the refrigerator (see my notes below on proper storing techniques).
+Assemble the cheesecake from start to finish before refrigerating the whole thing (see my notes below on proper storage).
 I actually prefer making cheesecakes in advance because they need to chill for a few hours before serving anyway.

-Cheesecake must be stored in the refrigerator and can stay there for up to 4-5 days.
-After decorating, transfer the cake to a cake carrier, if you have one, and place it in the refrigerator.
-No cake carrier?
-No problem.
-Wrap the cake in a couple of layers of saran wrap and put it in the refrigerator.
-I suggest placing toothpicks throughout the cake so the wrap does not ruin any decorations.
-Alternatively, you can slice the cake and store in an airtight container in the fridge.
+• Keep refrigerated.
+The cheesecake must be stored in the refrigerator and can stay there for up to 4-5 days.
+After decorating, transfer the cake to a cake carrier, if you have one, and refrigerate.
+Alternatively, you can slice the cake and store it in an airtight container in the fridge.
+See how to store cheesecake.

 Print

-A slice of ultimate Oreo cheesecake on a plate.
+A slice of layered Oreo cheesecake topped with chocolate frosting and Oreo cookies on a plate.

 • Author: Lindsay Conchar